swat-ds/liblab/index.md

 <div class="panel" id="definition">

 <p>Digital Scholarship at Swarthmore encompasses a growing range of collaborative projects that share a set of basic commitments.
 To range freely across disciplines and across campus resources.
-To connect faculty, students and staff, as well as audiences and communities of practice beyond Swarthmore.
+To connect our community&mdash;faculty, students and staff&mdash;as well as communities beyond Swarthmore.
 To make critical use of digital networked technologies to engage and document scholarship as a process.
 <br/><br/>
 Interested? <a class="email" href="mailto:digitalscholarship@swarthmore.edu">.su tcatnoC</a>
 </p>